rachel-o-donnell/Hangman/README.md

 choose_valid_word was messed up because I had and statements instead of or.
 Fixed the min and max of each length word also word area is not being completed immediately.

+bug 6: word_area delay in printing - moved order in start_game around so word area would update before being printed.

 figuring out how to connect the words inside the base of the display was lengthy!